 Juvenile Charges in Virginia Can Result in a Permanet Public Record

 There is a lot of misinformation out there about the consequences of juvenile convictions in Virginia, or "adjudications of delinquency", as they are technically called.
 Many people are still under the impression that the Virginia juvenile justice system operates under strict confidentiality rules that protect the privacy of juveniles so the mistakes of a child don't come back to haunt them after they have grown up, learned from those mistakes, and are well on the way to a productive adulthood.
 Unfortunately, in many cases nothing could be further from the truth.
-The Virginia General Assembly, in its continual effort to "reform" the juvenile justice system, has gradually chipped away at the privacy protections once afforded juveniles charged with crimes.
-As a result it is now more important than ever for juveniles to have top quality legal representation in juvenile court to defend their interests and protect their future.
+The Virginia General Assembly, in its continual effort to "reform" the juvenile justice system, has gradually chipped away at the privacy protections once afforded to juveniles charged with crimes.
+As a result, it is now even more important than ever for juveniles to have top quality legal representation in juvenile court to defend their interests and protect their future.
 Don't take chances with your child's future.
 Hire the best juvenile defense lawyer you can find.